 - Perhaps, create a pledge they can sign on to.

-- In Illinois, the crisis is acute, as current capacity of licensed child care provides access to only 17.4% of infants and toddlers across the State, with many communities experiencing access rates of less than 10%.
+- In Illinois, the child care crisis is acute, as current capacity of licensed child care provides access to only 17.4% of infants and toddlers across the state, with many communities experiencing access rates of less than 10%.

-- Access rates fall even further when it comes to high quality care, with capacity for only 5% of infants and toddlers to access ExceleRate Gold or Silver Circle of Quality rated programs.
+- Access rates fall even further when it comes to high-quality care.
+Capacity allows for only 5% of infants and toddlers to have access ExceleRate Gold or Silver Circle of Quality rated programs.

-- 75% of Illinois’ infants and toddlers are left without access to child care.
+- 75% of Illinois’ infants and toddlers are unable to access to child care.

-- 60% of working people in IL have no access to unpaid family leave.
+- 60% of working people in Illinois do not receive unpaid family leave benefits.